-German III, a course based on Indiana's Academic Standards for World Languages, builds upon effective strategies for German language learning by facilitating the use of the language and cultural understanding for self-directed purposes.
-This course encourages interpersonal communication through speaking and writing, providing opportunities to initiate, sustain and close conversations; exchange detailed information in oral and written form; and write cohesive information with greater detail.
-This course also emphasizes the continued development of reading and listening comprehension skills, such as using cognates, synonyms and antonyms to derive meaning from written and oral information, as well as comprehending detailed written or oral directions.
-Students will address the presentational mode by presenting student-created material on a variety of topics, as well as reading aloud to practice appropriate pronunciation and intonation.
-Additionally, students will continue to develop understanding of Germanspeaking culture through recognition of the interrelations among the practices, products and perspectives of the target culture: discussion of significant events in the target culture: and investigation of elements that shape cultural identity in the target culture.
-This course further emphasizes making connections across content areas as well the application of understanding German language and culture outside of the classroom.
+Grade Level: 10-12 German III, a course based on Indiana's Academic Standards for World Languages, builds Course #: 2044 upon effective strategies for German language learning by facilitating the use of the Length: Full Year language and cultural understanding for self-directed purposes.
+This course encourages Credit(s): Two interpersonal communication through speaking and writing, providing opportunities to initiate, Diploma: Counts as a Directed sustain and close conversations; exchange detailed information in oral and written form; and Elective or Elective for all write cohesive information with greater detail.
+This course also emphasizes the continued diplomas development of reading and listening comprehension skills, such as using cognates, synonyms and antonyms to derive meaning from written and oral information, as well as comprehending detailed written or oral directions.
+Students will address the presentational Dual Credit Availability mode by presenting student-created material on a variety of topics, as well as reading aloud to practice appropriate pronunciation and intonation.
+Additionally, students will continue to develop understanding of German-speaking culture through recognition of the interrelations among the practices, products and perspectives of the target culture; discussion of significant events in the target culture; and investigation of elements that shape cultural Prerequisite: Recommended identity in the target culture.
+This course further emphasizes making connections across successful completion of content areas as well the application of understanding German language and culture outside German 2. of the classroom.
 Fulfills a World Language requirement for the Core 40 with Academic Honors Diploma